 An organizational chart is created in the User Profile Manager of the Administration GUI.

-Log in to the Velocity Studio application from the shortcut icon on the desktop, or from the Programs menu: ConceptWave > ConceptWave Velocity Studio (no username/password required).
+Log in to the Velocity Studio application from the shortcut icon on the desktop, or from the Programs menu: ConceptWave > ConceptWave Designer (no username/password required).

 Note: Velocity Studio is an advanced user-interface design tool for rapidly creating and configuring applications, processes, business logic, order and data models.

-Open the existing (and previously opened) designer project called ‘CM’ from the File menu or whatever it has been called or use the File > Open Project menu option, navigating to the project folder (C:\CWOrderCare\Projects\CM):
+Open the existing (and previously opened) designer project called ‘CM’ from the File menu or use the File > Open Project menu option, navigating to the project folder (C:\CWOrderCare14.1\Projects\CM):